Shopify/mobile-buy-sdk-ios/README.md

 //Update the checkout with any updated information (refetch shipping rates if the addresses change) [_checkoutDataProvider updateCheckout:checkout completion:...] (if necessary)

-//Add a payment method and complete the checkout (see below) ...
+//Add a payment method and complete the checkout (see below for Options 1 and 2) ...